dtrustar/tech-beginners/README.md

 as far as developing a "thing" , depending on how acute the situation is.
 @ GENERAL SYSTEM MODEL
+   I have the observed that everything in whole world is like a unique system or object .
+They tend to have five basic things : input (what they they need to function well) , expected output (how they behave), interface(means to work with them), definite structures and an environment
+   (which their existence depends on)
 @ BASIC COMPUTER SKETCH
 @
 @ GENERAL LANGUAGE THEORY